 5 reasons why you should support our Every Refugee Matters campaign

-As the UK government prepares to overhaul the asylum system, join us in calling for a more compassionate way to treat refugees.
+Join us in calling for a more compassionate way to treat refugees.
 Stand with us, to show that #everyrefugeematters

 1. The government is overhauling the asylum system through the Nationality and Borders Bill